 Nicknamed ‘Queen of the South’, Scotland’s happiest town has much to offer the discerning visitor.
 Seek out historic sites, fascinating vistas, impressive eateries and a key connection with Robert Burns.
-Here’s how to get the most out of your trip.
+Here are the best things to do in Dumfries to help you get the most out of your trip.

 A view from a bridge